quarkusio/quarkus-super-heroes/CONTRIBUTING.md

 ### Tests and documentation are not optional

 Don't forget to include tests in your pull requests.
+If any tests fail (regardless if they are tests you wrote/modified or not) then it is your responsibility to figure out what went wrong before submitting.
+We don't keep code that doesn't pass tests in the codebase.
+When you first cloned the repository all tests would have passed.
+If a test you didn't touch now doesn't pass, then something you did in the changes you made has broken an existing test.

 Also don't forget the documentation (reference documentation, javadoc...).

 Be sure to test your pull request in: